ashrea06/Zeek-Suricata-Inline-TAP/README.md

-# Purge and remove the entire installed OpenSSH-Server, and then let's give it one more try :
+> - _Purge and remove the entire installed OpenSSH-Server, and then let's give it one more try_ :

 - Run the below command :